Poll: Independents Move In Favor Of Impeachment Inquiry; GOP Stays Firmly Against

 "There's a danger point in this for the White House, but also some danger points for Democrats in Congress, because people are not convinced this is the way to go," said Lee Miringoff, director of the Marist Institute for Public Opinion, which conducts the poll.

 The survey was conducted from Oct.
 3 through Tuesday, Oct.
 8. The previous poll from Marist dealing with impeachment was conducted Sept.
-25, after the White House released its record of the phone call between President Trump and President Zelenskiy of Ukraine, but before the whistleblower complaint was made public.
+25, after the White House released its record of the phone call between Trump and President Volodymyr Zelenskiy of Ukraine, but before the whistleblower complaint was made public.

 Republicans firmly against, but Americans don't approve of Trump's behavior

 Republicans are dug in against the impeachment inquiry with nearly 9 in 10 disapproving of it.
-Two-thirds also say they would be less likely to vote for their representative from Congress if they vote to impeach Trump.
+Two-thirds also say they would be less likely to vote for their representative from Congress if that lawmaker votes to impeach Trump.

 Despite the lack of enthusiasm for impeachment, Americans clearly don't approve of Trump's recent behavior, don't think he shares Americans' moral values and are pessimistic about the direction the country is headed.